-28.2.
+27.2.
 Inspections

-In December 2020, the Polish Financial Supervision Authority commenced a planned inspection at the Company, which was completed in April 2021.
-The inspection was comprehensive and covered by all material areas of the Company's business.
-The Company received post-inspection recommendations, all of which have been implemented, with detailed information on how they were implemented provided to the PFSA.
+In the period between December 2020 and April 2021, the Polish Financial Supervision Authority (the PFSA) conducted at the Company a scheduled comprehensive inspection covering all material areas of the Company's business.
+The Company received post-inspection recommendations, all of which were implemented and detailed information on how they were implemented was provided to the PFSA.

-In November 2021, an inspection was carried out at the Company by the Central Securities Depository of Poland concerning records of financial instruments and the operation of the IT systems used to maintain such records.
+In December 2022, a periodic inspection was carried out at the Company by the Central Securities Depository of Poland (the CSDP) concerning records of financial instruments and the operation of the IT systems used to maintain such records.
 The Company received post-inspection recommendations from the CSDP, which were implemented.
+A similar inspection was also carried out in November 2021.